HSF/hsf.github.io/_gsocblogs/2022/blog_Geant4_PriyamMehta.md

     <source folder>
 ```

-3. Install the program - go into the directory where program was build and run
+3. To build and install the application, go into the build directory and run
 ```bash
 make -j`nproc`
 make install